alasca-association/tarook/docs/user/guide/quick-start/cluster.rst

 .. note::
-   If you plan on deploying OpenStack using `YAOOK/Operator <https://gitlab.com/yaook/operator>`_ on top of your YAOOK/K8s cluster, please refer to the `cluster requirements of yaook/operator <https://docs.yaook.cloud/user/explanations/requirements/k8s-cluster.html>`__ to see which features are recommended and required to be present in your Kubernetes cluster.
+   If you plan on deploying OpenStack using `YAOOK/Operator <https://gitlab.com/yaook/operator>`_ on top of your Tarook cluster, please refer to the `cluster requirements of yaook/operator <https://docs.yaook.cloud/user/explanations/requirements/k8s-cluster.html>`__ to see which features are recommended and required to be present in your Kubernetes cluster.